HOW TO TRAVEL WITH A BABY

-I can’t believe Oliver has already been to New York twice, Southampton, Chicago, Boston, Cleveland, Las Vegas (it will be his second time on Thursday), Palm Beach and Aspen….and he’s only 9 months…So kyle and I got traveling with a baby down to a science.
-Even though they’re unpredictable, there’s things that has definitely helped us!
+I can’t believe Oliver has already been to New York twice, Southampton, Chicago, Boston, Cleveland, Las Vegas (it will be his second time on Thursday), Palm Beach and Aspen….and he’s only 9 months…So kyle and I have got travelling with a baby down to a science.
+Even though babies are unpredictable, there are things that have definitely helped us!

-- PACKING FOR YOUR BABE
+PACKING FOR YOUR BABE

 First of all, I got a bigger suitcase.
 You’d be surprised of much space baby clothes and some takes up.
 I bought mine from Target and I love it.
 One side as a net, so I can have me and him separated.